-The core courses should all be taken during the first year (prior to the qualifying exams).
-Eight credits of chemical engineering electives are required.
+At least seven credits of chemical engineering electives are required.
 At least three of these credits must be at the 800-level; the remainder may be at the 600- or 800-level, with the possibility of substituting suitable courses from outside chemical engineering.
 The chemical engineering technical electives may be started during the fall semester of the first year and are usually completed during the second year.
-Nine credits of CHEG 969-xxx Doctoral Dissertation are also required.
-These credits should be taken after all other course work is completed.
-The curriculum is reviewed each year and updated often.
-A typical schedule of courses for the first year is shown below:
+A list of already approved electives is available on the CBE website, and there is a form to request additional graduate electives be added to the list.